Loading

 When to change Honda Ridgeline spark plugs?

-Even if you haven't reached the 100,000-mile mark, there are several signs that may indicate it's time to replace the spark plugs on your Honda Ridgeline:
+Here are some common signs that it's time to change the spark plugs in your Honda Ridgeline:

 • Decreased fuel efficiency